 National energy projections are expected to reflect most or all of the indirect measures, whereas the direct measures mostly need to be reflected through careful choice of emission factors used in the emission projections.
 In practice, it is often difficult to quantify the impact of direct PaMs.
 In most cases, the PaMs will cover only a part of the combustion sector and data may be lacking on the extent of that coverage.
 Measures such as the IED often set emission limit values (ELVs) that can be used in projections, although this is not always straightforward: ELVs may depend on the characteristics of the plant, such as capacity, and, if the types of plant present in a country are not known with certainty, then it is not certain what ELVs can be assumed.

-Table A1-1 Summary of important EU legislation relevant to the energy industries sector